Nurturing the Roots ®

 Since 1986 a team of artist/educators and traditional Native elders from TTP have shared this unique awareness program with more than 100,000 people of all ages.
-We provide: Arts of Life programs for schools and communities; wilderness camps for youth; tracking/awareness classes for adults; Tracking the Roots of Peace gatherings.
-Through Nurturing the Roots, a community mentor program, our work with the international community now includes partners/programs in Hawai‘i, Brazil, the Philippines, Sweden, Spain, Japan and Australia.
+We provide: Arts of Life® programs for schools and communities; wilderness camps for youth; tracking/awareness classes for adults; Tracking the Roots of Peace ® gatherings.
+Through Nurturing the Roots (NTR), a community mentor program, our work with the international community now includes partners/programs in Hawai‘i, Brazil, the Philippines, Colombia, Sweden, Spain, Japan and Australia.

 Children, the preservation of wildlife, biodiversity and the integrity/vitality of Native cultures in the global indigenous network have been the focus of our work.
 Our programs actively support cultural survival and community revival.

-Originating from the vision of a traditional Hawaiian elder, Nurturing the Roots (NTR) began in 1996 as an effort to bring together artists/educators, activists and indigenous leaders from around the globe to share with one another their cultures, stories, arts, and successful teaching strategies, with the goal of creating a global network that would train trainers in indigenous knowledge and community revival.
+Originating from the vision of Parley Kanaka’ole, a traditional Hawaiian elder, NTR began in 1993 as an effort to bring together artists/educators, activists and indigenous leaders from around the globe to share with one another their cultures, stories, arts, and successful teaching strategies, with the goal of creating a global network that would train trainers in indigenous knowledge and community revival.
+Parley envisioned a circle of “caring people who would join hands and catch the world when it fell, to stand it up again in a good way.”
+He provided a timeline for the gatherings and noted certain obstacles that would present themselves along the way.
+From the book Olelo No’eau (a collection of traditional Hawaiian sayings), he chose a saying for the program to use as a motto:

 The name Nurturing the Roots was chosen for the program to convey the idea that the roots of any community are its elders, culture, language, art and history.
 The ability to transmit this information to a community’s youth is paramount.
 By energizing these roots, we hope to stimulate the growth of ever more beautiful “flowers,” helping communities regenerate themselves while giving the roots well-deserved support and reinforcement.
 Programs which bring youth and elders together are key components of helping a community to harmonize itself culturally and ecologically.

-These programs, when completed, will have graduated over 170 people, many of whom have already gone on to create their own mentorship circles, programs and/or curricula based on NTR teachings.
+These programs, when completed, will have graduated more than 260 people, many of whom have already gone on to create their own mentorship circles, programs and/or curricula based on NTR teachings.

 A sampling of projects from around the world which have sprung from the inspiration of our mentor graduates: